 Getting Started

-This guide walks you through setting up Brownie from scratch - defining stores, generating native types, building XCFrameworks, and using shared state in both React Native and Swift.
+This guide walks you through setting up Brownie from scratch and then integrating it per platform.

 Prerequisites